Glastonbury Festival: 2010s

 The festival was not held in 2012, giving the site and organisers a "fallow year" which originally would have been in 2011, in keeping with the tradition of taking a break every fifth year.
 Michael Eavis cited the shortage and likely cost of portable toilets and policing, due to the needs of the 2012 Summer Olympics, as being amongst the reasons.
 The decision to move the fallow year to 2012 also proved to be a fortunate one, as Somerset experienced spells of persistent heavy rain in the period up to and including the week that the festival would normally have been held.
 Indeed, Emily Eavis suggested that the festival itself might have been called off, such was the severity of the weather.
 Registration for tickets to the 2013 festival began in June 2011 and ticket booking opened at 9 am on Sunday 7 October 2012, with 135,000 selling out in a record time of one hour and forty minutes.
 To mark the 2012 Glastonbury weekend, Eavis was invited to guest edit the local paper, the Western Daily Press, on Saturday 23 June.

 During the 2014 festival, a 26-year-old Berkshire man suffered from a suspected reaction to Ketamine and later died in Bristol Royal Infirmary.
 Despite this, police reported that crime was down 30% from last year but reminded festival goers to look after their possessions.
 In 2014 Mendip District Council issued a licence for 10 years up until 2024.

 A few weeks before the 2015 festival Foo Fighters frontman Dave Grohl fell off a stage during a show in Gothenburg and broke his leg, forcing their late withdrawal from the line-up.
-Florence and the Machine were moved from second-top on the bill to Friday's headliner, while Florence's vacant gap was filled by Reading & Leeds headliners The Libertines, and their performance was well received.
+Florence and the Machine were moved from second-top on the bill to Friday's headliner, while Florence's vacant gap was filled by the Reading and Leeds Festival headliners The Libertines, and their performance was well received.
 Kanye West and The Who were the headliners for the Saturday and Sunday, respectively.
-Other notable acts who performed included Motörhead (their final festival appearance in the UK before Lemmy's death), the Moody Blues, Pharrell Williams, Deadmau5, Patti Smith, the Strypes, Lionel Richie, Catfish and the Bottlemen, Enter Shikari, the Chemical Brothers, Thee Faction, Alt-J, Paloma Faith, Mary J. Blige and Paul Weller, as well as an appearance by the 14th Dalai Lama.
-On 28 August 2015 it was announced that hundreds of pairs of discarded wellington boots from the 2015 festival were donated to the migrant camp at Calais.
+Other notable acts who performed included James Bay, Lulu, Pharrell Williams, Clean Bandit, Hozier, Ella Eyre, Lionel Richie, Mark Ronson, Jessie Ware, Gregory Porter, George Ezra, Paloma Faith, Mary J. Blige and Paul Weller, as well as an appearance by the 14th Dalai Lama.
+On 28 August 2015 it was announced that hundreds of pairs of discarded Wellington boots from the 2015 festival were donated to the migrant camp at Calais.